Anjali-23-star/analytics-portfolio/logistics_dataset/queries/delivery_dealy_analysis/README.md

 ## Business Question
 Do delivery delays influence product return behavior?

-Delivery performance plays a crucial role in customer satisfaction.
-Late deliveries may lead to frustration and increase the likelihood of customers returning their orders.
+Delivery performance plays an important role in customer satisfaction.
+Late deliveries may result in dissatisfaction among customers and increase the likelihood of customers returning their orders.
 This analysis explores whether delayed deliveries are associated with higher return rates.

 ---